stecman/passnote/docs/architecture.md

 ### User

-The owner of Objects and Keys.
+An owner of Objects and Keys.
 Most probably a person.
 Every user must have at least one Key, with one Key designated as their *Account Key*.

 ### Key

-An RSA key pair used when encrypting and decrypting an Object.
-Encrypted using a password decided by the user.
-As the payload size of RSA is limited by key size, Keys are not used directly to encrypt data; the Key is used to encrypt/decrypt a random passphrase which we'll call a *Blub*.
+An RSA key pair used in the process of encrypting and decrypting an Object.
+The private key is encrypted using a password decided by the user.
+As the maximum payload that can be encrypted using RSA is limited by key size, Keys are not used directly to encrypt data; a Key is used to encrypt/decrypt a random passphrase which we'll call a *session key*.
 To view an object, the password for the associated Key must be entered at the time of access.

+### Account Key

+A Key that is implicitly unlocked for a session when a user logins in, instead of requiring a password to unlock when accessing an Object.
+The user doesn't know the actual password for their Account Key as it is managed automatically, but it can be indirectly unlocked using their account password.
+This is intended to provide a compromise between security and ease of access.

-### Blub
+### Session key

 A random string of bytes used as the passphrase for symmetrically encrypting the data in an Object.
-Each Object has its own Blub.
-The Blub is not known to the user and is stored encrypted (by a Key) in the database along with the Object it encrypted.
+Each Object has its own session key.
+The session key is not known to the user and is stored encrypted (by a Key) in the database along with the Object it encrypted.

-A Blub is really an 'encryption key' or 'object passphrase'.
-The term 'blub' has been used to avoid ambiguity or confusion, as the words 'key', 'passphrase' and 'password' are already used to identify other components.

 ### Object

 A piece of encrypted data (a secret).
-An object is encrypted symmetrically with a *blub* as the passphrase.
+An object is encrypted symmetrically with a *session key* as the passphrase.

 ### Object Version

-An historic version of an Object.
+An old version of an Object.
 Belongs to an Object and is encrypted using the same key as that Object (the 'master').
 Object Versions cannot be changed.

-### Account Key

-A Key that is implicitly unlocked for a session when a user logins in, instead of requiring a password to unlock upon accessing an Object.
-The user doesn't know the actual password for their Account Key as it is managed automatically, but it can be indirectly unlocked using their account password.
-This is intended to provide a compromise between security and ease of access.

 ## Process overview

-* An Object needs a Blub to be decrypted
+* An Object needs a session key to be decrypted
-* A Blub needs a Key to be decrypted
+* A session key needs a Key to be decrypted
 * A Key needs a password to be decrypted

 ### Encryption

 1. User submits plain-text data and specifies a Key to encrypt with.
-2. A Blub of the maximum length for the Key is generated.
+2. A session key of the maximum length supported by the symmetric encryption algorithm is generated.
-3. The User's plain-text data is encrypted using AES with the Blub as the passphrase for encryption.
+3. The User's plain-text data is encrypted using AES with the session key.
-4. The Blub is encrypted using the public side of the Key
+4. The session key is encrypted using the public portion of the Key
-5. The encrypted Blub and data are stored in the database in an Object record
+5. The encrypted session key and data are stored in the database in an Object record

 Things of note: